gersteinlab/siglasso/README.md

 It is as simple as 2 (or 3) steps!

 ### 0. Starting with VCF
-If started with VCF, that is you do not have flanking nucleotide context...).
-To make the pacakge transparent and lightweighted, we decide to wrap around a bash script to parse mutational context.
+If started with VCF, that is if you do not have the flanking nucleotide context.
+To make the package transparent and lightweight, we decide to wrap around a bash script to parse mutational context.
 To do this, you will need bedtools(https://bedtools.readthedocs.io).
 For Mac OS, I find package managers, like homebrew(https://brew.sh/), greatly simplify the installation.
 ```
 brew install bedtools
 ```
-Then you also need to have a uncompressed reference genome that is compatible to your vcf ready.
+Then you also need to have an uncompressed reference genome that is compatible with your vcf ready.

 Now, before running, one last thing is you need to prepare a meta file specify the paths of all your vcf files.
 An optional 2nd column can be used to specify sample names.
 Otherwise, it will grab the filenames as sample names.
 ```